JasselD/JasselNotes/DSA revision/*Sample questions.md

 •synchronize ( “I am the best!” + Math.random()) { … //critical session}

-•Can we put all the code of run() method surround by the synchronize?
+- Can we put all the code of run() method surround by the synchronize?